MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ## Update to the latest version

-Issues can occur when the gateway version is out of date.
-It's a good general practice to make sure you're using the latest version.
-We release a new update for data gateways every month.
+It's a good general practice to make sure you're using a supported version.
+We release a new update of the on-premises data gateway every month.
 Currently, Microsoft actively supports only the last six releases of the on-premises data gateway.
+If you're experiencing issues with the version you're using, try upgrading to the latest one as your issue may have been resolved in the latest version.

 ### Inconsistent versions between gateway members in a cluster